jenross/clicky-game/README.md

 ## How to Play It

-Check out the game [here](https://protected-ocean-57363.herokuapp.com).

 Click on each photo of Beyoncé one time to win the game.
-You will have to remember which images you have clicked on since they will shuffle after every click.
+You will have to remember which images you've clicked on since they will shuffle after every click.
 Have fun slaying all the Beys!

+Check out the game [here](https://protected-ocean-57363.herokuapp.com).

 <img src="game.png" alt="Landing Page for 'Slay the Beys' app">